 The Houses’ names reflect Haileybury’s nineteenth-century origins as the East India College and Imperial Service College.
 The four Houses and their team colours are:

-For the day-to-day management of pupils in the Lower School the class teacher is the first port of call, but more serious incidents will be reported to the appropriate Housemaster.
+For the day-to-day management of pupils in the Junior School the class teacher is the first port of call, but more serious incidents will be reported to the appropriate Housemaster.
 All incidents and concerns will be recorded on iSAMS so that each day the Housemaster can review and monitor the progress and wellbeing of the pupils within their House.

 Upon enrolment, every pupil is assigned to one House within the School and they remain a member of the same House for the duration of their time in the School.